Jump to:

 5. Adaptive Sync (G-Sync vs. FreeSync)

-Screen tearing (that jarring horizontal split in your image during fast movement) can haunt even the most powerful gaming setup.
-Adaptive sync technologies solve this by synchronizing your monitor’s refresh rate with your graphics card’s output:
+Adaptive sync technologies address this by synchronizing your monitor’s refresh rate with your graphics card’s output, resulting in smoother gameplay.

 FAQs